dAvidcA/xrdp-modern-login/README.md

 # xrdp-modern-login

 ## Overview
-After you have performed an XRDP installation, you should see the standard and slightly dated XRDP login screen.
-The idea is to modernize the XRDP login screen a little, using the configuration (colors and positions) and combining it with the possibility of adding a custom image.
+After you have performed an xRDP installation, you should see the standard and slightly dated xRDP login screen.
+The idea is to modernize the xRDP login screen a little, using the configuration (colors and positions) and combining it with the possibility of adding a custom image.